juliandewit/kaggle_criteo/README.md

 =============

 This is the software for the kaggle criteo challenge that ended up at the 4th place.
 The algorithm is a GPU based "deep" neural network.
-Multiple models were trained using varied types op preprocessing and network architectures.
+Multiple models were trained using varied types of preprocessing and network architectures.
 The models were averaged into one final model.

 ##### The software
 The software is written in c# .Net framework 4.5 using VS 2012.